Nicholas Buckland: 2017–18 season

 2017–18 season at the 2017 CS Nebelhorn Trophy, where they won the gold medal, set new personal bests in all segments and qualified an Olympic spot for Great Britain in ice dance at the 2018 games.
 They were assigned to the 2017 NHK Trophy in November due to a withdrawal from the competition were they placed 5th in the short dance and 9th in the free dance, finishing in 7th overall.

 Buckland and Coomes started in the 2018 Winter Olympics in Pyeongchang, South Korea, which was their third appearance of the Winter Olympic Games.
 On 19 February 2018, they finished in 10th place and received a scored of 68.36 for their short ice dance.
 On 20 February 2018, they finished in 10th place and received a scored of 101.96 in their free ice dance, and overall finished in 11th place with a 170.32 final score.

 In 2018, it was announced that Buckland and Coomes, will not be attending the 2018 World Figure Skating Championships, in order to give Coomes's the opportunity to fully rehabilitate her knee.

 In 2018, Buckland and Coomes worked as stunt doubles and consultants, on television drama called Torvill & Dean, based on the true story of Jayne Torvill and Christopher Dean.
 Which was broadcast on UK television on 25 December 2018.

+Coaching career

+Following Coomes and Buckland's retirement from competitive ice dance, the pair settled in New Jersey, United States and began coaching at the arena, where their former coach, Evgeni Platov, used to train them.
+As of 2024, they are primarily based Aston, Pennsylvania.

+Their students have included Phebe Bekker/James Hernandez and Natalia Pallu-Neves/Jayin Panesar.